serverless-guru/sls-jest/doc/spies/eventbridge.md

 ### `toHaveEventMatchingObject(value)`

-Asserts that an event was put on the spied event bus, and that it matches a subset of the properties of an objec.
-It works similarely to jest's [toMatchObject](https://jestjs.io/docs/expect#tomatchobjectobject).
+Asserts that an event was put on the spied event bus and that it matches a subset of the properties of an object.
+It works similarly to jest's [toMatchObject](https://jestjs.io/docs/expect#tomatchobjectobject).

 ```ts
 await expect(spy).toHaveEventMatchingObject({